functorz-tech/momen_doc/data/over_view.md

 # Data Overview

-The essence of an application is the management and processing of data; data is the core asset of an application.
+Data is the core asset of an application, which is essentially about managing and processing it.
 Momen provides flexible and powerful data management and utilization capabilities, with the framework as follows:

 <img src="../.gitbook/assets/data/data_overview.png"/>

 ## Data Source